filmote/DarkUnder/readme.md

 * Can someone please explain the 'LevelUp' logic to me?
 * In the 'How to Play', the 'Defend Option' states that after defending the game will move automatically back to the PLAYER turn.
 Is this correct?
 Should it be ENEMY turn?
 * In the 'How to Play', the 'Drink a Potion' states that after defending the game will move automatically back to the ENEMY turn.
 Is this correct?
 Should it be PLAYER turn?
+* What is the level on the level up?